Minori Terada

 Minori Terada (寺田 農, Terada Minori) was a Japanese actor and voice artist.

 Life and career

-Minori Terada was born in Tokyo, as the first son of Masaaki Terada, a famous painter.
+Terada was born in Tokyo, as the first son of Masaaki Terada, a famous painter.
 In 1961, he began to work as an actor.

 Terada was known for his roles as villains, including Alien Metron in Ultraman Max and Colonel Muska in Castle in the Sky.
-He was also the narrator for several television dramas, documents, and movies.
+He was also the narrator for several television dramas, documents, and films.

 Terada loved reading.
-He died of lung cancer on March 14, 2024, at the age of 81.
+He died of lung cancer on March 14, 2024.